capstoneconnector/In-Class-Behavior-Analyzer/Prototypes.md

 # Prototype Generalization:
-  * Interface should be incredibly basic for Instructor and Student use
+  * Interface should be incredibly basic for Instructor and Student use. *Incredibly linear with simple navigation*
-  * Only absolute required components made available for Instuctor and Student
+  * Only absolute required components made available for Instuctor and Student.
-  *
+  * Web based interface for Administrator with full access to database and App setup.
+  * Application setup created using Flutter to create compatibility for both Android and IOS.

 ## 1st drawing (base design approved by client)